Skip to content

 bash

-# 1. Check internet connectivity
+# 1. Basic connectivity

 ping bsky.social

-# 3. Check for proxy settings
+# 3. Check proxy settings if you are behind one

 echo $HTTP_PROXY